s-heins/articles/git/01 Introduction/Introduction.md

 ### Initializing your git repository

-In your shell, create a new directory and initialize your git repository but running `git init`:
+In your shell, create a new directory and initialize your git repository by running `git init`:

 ![Initializing a git repository](initialize-git.png)